Tips and tricks in 3 minutes to help you to get started designing your first session in SessionLab

 The Session Planner tool allows you to attach files to any blocks in your session plan.
-You can do it by navigating to the Block details view for the block you want to attach to (by clicking on the ‘…’ icon on the block), and then you can select between 3 options how to attach:
+You can do it by navigating to the Block details view for the block you want to attach to (by clicking on the ‘…’ icon on the block), and then you can select between 4 options to attach:

 - Attach from your computer (uploading directly to SessionLab)